rclone/rclone/docs/content/commands/rclone.md

       --drive-formats string              Comma separated list of preferred formats for downloading Google docs. (default "docx,xlsx,pptx,svg")
       --drive-full-list                   Use a full listing for directory list.
 More data but usually quicker. (obsolete) --drive-list-chunk int              Size of listing chunk 100-1000.
-0 to disable. (default 1000) --drive-skip-gdocs                  Skip google documents in all listings.
+0 to disable. (default 1000) --drive-shared-with-me              Only show files that are shared with me --drive-skip-gdocs                  Skip google documents in all listings.
       --drive-upload-cutoff int           Cutoff for switching to chunked upload (default 8M) --drive-use-trash                   Send files to the trash instead of deleting permanently.